ShubhamOulkar/frontend/learn-react/src/hooks/readme.md

 - 1. Without dependency array :- useEffect() will run on every re-render i.e. if prop or state changes this will run side effect as well.
 - 2. With empty array [] :- This will run effect only once on first render.
 It will not run on any state or prop changes.
 - 3. Dependency array :- Effect will run on change in depedency variables only.
 Any other changes will not run side effect.

+#### Cleanup function in useEffect:- Cleanup function is a function which is return by useEffect.
+It is optional.
+This functions is basically stops and undoes whatever setup function is doing.
+When component is added into DOM, then react will run 'Setup' function.
+After every re-render with changed dependencies, react will first run 'Cleanup' function with old values then it runs 'Setup' function with new values.
+Cleanup function also run after component is removed from DOM.

+# Q. When will react run cleanup function?

+Cleanup function is run on after re-rendering of component as wel as after component removed from DOM.

+# useReducer() <p id='useReducer'>

+# useRef() <p id='useRef'>

+# custom hooks <p id='custom'>